iterative/mlem.ai/content/docs/gto/user-guide.md

 $ GTO_EMOJIS=false gto show
 ```

-## Git tags format
+## Git tag message format

 <admon type="tip">

-You can work with GTO without knowing the used Git tag names conventions, since
+You can work with GTO without knowing these conventions, since
-commands like `gto register` and `gto assign` abstracts that away from you.
+[`gto` commands](/doc/command-reference) take care of everything for you.

 </admon>